Surgical Procedures We Perform

 Current smoking status, and even the time since quitting, are factors we take into consideration when planning bariatric surgery.
 At Sea Change Weight Loss Clinic, our doctors share the firm view that active smoking is a relative contraindication to surgery, and therefore we advise all patients to stop prior to an operation.

 Smoking status also affects which surgical procedure we recommend to our patients in many circumstances.

 Can I have surgery in a public hospital?

-Our surgeons perform general surgery in public hospitals.
 Currently, in Newcastle, weight loss surgery is only offered in private hospitals.
 Patients without private health insurance can still pursue weight loss surgery and can discuss their options with the practice.
 Our practice also supports the use of superannuation to help fund weight loss surgery.